30 Sep How Long Does Alcohol Stay in Your Urine?

 Recovering alcoholics must be introduced to positive outlets for stress, anger, and other negative emotions rather than turning to alcohol to numb their pain.
 Once a person has completed rehab, they will need to know how to function without it.
 For many, the act of drinking may be so common, they may not know what to do with themselves sober.

 Outpatient care is another route a person can take, especially if they’ve already been through rehab before or if they want to continue from their inpatient program.
-Outpatient care also requires a dedicated schedule of focusing on sobriety and taking the necessary steps to quit drinking.
+Outpatient care also requires a dedicated schedule of focusing on long-term recovery, sobriety and taking the necessary steps to quit drinking.

 The important thing in either situation is to find a place where the person seeking treatment feels the most comfortable.
 What is the staff like?
 How is the setting?
 Does it offer one-on-one counseling or recommendations for outside therapy once the program is complete?
 Detox and recovery is a difficult road on its own.
 If a person does not like the place they are at, it may deter them from finding success.

-Know there is help available for the treatment you need to achieve sobriety.
+Know there is help available for the substance abuse treatment you need to achieve sobriety.
 We’re here to help answer questions and offer support around the clock.
 Alcoholism is not something you should have to face alone.
 Let us know what we can do.